Jbarkai/HISourceFinder/src/medzoo_imports/README.md

 # MedicalZooPytorch Imports

-The code within this directory was taken from https://github.com/black0017/MedicalZooPytorch and adapted for this data.
+The code within this directory was adapted from https://github.com/black0017/MedicalZooPytorch.

 CREDIT:
 @MastersThesis{adaloglou2019MRIsegmentation,